nogsantos/ansible-files/README.md

 # Ansible files

+This project has a Worpress setup as example

+##### Roles
+- Mysql
+- Php
+- Server Apache2 reverse proxy
+- Worpress

-Roles files is for ubuntu
+> Default roles files is for ubuntu.

 ## Premisses